ATHENS to THESSALONIKI – entering Alexander’s territory

 Once inside there is an alcove where these statues are doing the meet and greet –

 Above left is the torso from a female statue – most probably the goddess Roma 117-138 AD Centre is a torso of an Emperor wearing a cuirass 14-68 AD.
 He wears a short chiton chlamys (cloak) and cuirass (metal armour) with a gorgon and a marine group of Nereids riding seahorses and dolphins in the waves.
-Left is a torso 117-138 AD, most probably that of everyone’s friend – the Emperor Hadrian.
+Right is a torso 117-138 AD, most probably that of everyone’s friend – the Emperor Hadrian.

 OK – this post is long enough – there will be a long post once I get inside the Museum so let’s take a break, have a drink of ouzo and maybe some dips and cheese and we will continue once refreshed.